asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 ### Success and Failure

 This seems to work fine.
-But it is still missing ine: it needs to know when to stop.
+But it is still missing one thing: it needs to know when to stop.
 If it is a successful solution, (where every cell has exactly one candidate), then stop and print it out.
 If it is a failed solution, try again.
 Thankfully, this could be expressed in a couple of lines, with the assumption that the grid has collapsed completely if the first element in the grid, as unlikely as it is to be reached, equals `{0}`, an `Air` cell.:

 ```odin
 main :: proc () {